 - Happened in an episode of CSI, where a feuding divorcing couple both wanted to keep the golden retriever.
 They did the classic "let the dog choose" thing, but the wife cheated by smearing bacon grease under her fingernails.
 Upon discovery of the cheat, murder, mayhem, and duplicate dogs became involved...

 - Parodied on Scrubs, where J.D. and Turk do this with Rowdy, a stuffed lab.
 Or rather, they stage the scene and wait for someone to walk in so they can act it out (it's a stuffed dog after all).

 - Attempted with a million-dollar cat on Designing Women; the cat Took a Third Option.

 - In a Salute Your Shorts episode, there was a dispute between two campers as to who owned a champion jumping frog: the person who found it, or the person who trained it.
 The official rules on the situation are to draw a circle, put the animal inside it, and have it jump to whoever it wanted to claim it.
 The frog Takes a Third Option and jumps to an entirely unrelated person, so the Judgment of Solomon is eventually employed instead.

-- Samand Cat Happened with Dice's dog when its previous owner, a snooty rich girl came to reclaim him so the dog can compete with her in a fancy dance competition.
-Dice is unwilling to give him up so he comes up with the idea to put the dog in the middle of the room, call to him, and see who he goes to.
+- Sam & Cat: Happened with Dice's dog when its previous owner, a snooty rich girl, came to reclaim him so the dog could compete with her in a fancy dance competition.
+Dice is unwilling to give him up, so he comes up with the idea to put the dog in the middle of the room, call to him, and see who he goes to.
 The dog runs to Dice before they can even start calling him.

 - Parodied in Amazing Superpowers.
 The setup looks like the man and woman are letting a pet choose, but it's actually a child custody battle.